cy33hc/ps5-jar-loader/README.md

 - ELF Payload URL - http://payloads.ezremote.site:8000
 - JAR Payload URL - http://payloads.ezremote.site:9000

-## TODO
-1. Create a 4th Menu called "Remote Jar Sender", which would dynamically lookup Jar files on http server and make them avaliable to load from BDJ.
-Then we really won't need to burn new Disc when any new versions of JAR are released.

 ## Prerequisites
 * JDK 11 (PS5 uses Java 11 runtime)
 * Apache Maven